Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Preliminaries

-{\it Payoff perturbation} is an extensively studied technique for solving games \citep{facchinei2003finite,liu2022power}.
+\paragraph{Symmetric perturbation.} \emph{Payoff perturbation} is an extensively studied technique for solving games \citep{facchinei2003finite,liu2022power}.
 In this approach, the payoff functions of all players are perturbed by a strongly convex function $\psi$.
 For example, in bilinear games, instead of solving the original game in \eqref{eq:minimax_optimization}, we solve the following perturbed game:

-where $\mu\in (0, \infty)$ is the {\it perturbation strength}.
-Since the perturbation is applied to both players' payoff functions, we refer to this perturbed game as a {\it symmetrically} perturbed game.
+where $\mu\in (0, \infty)$ is the \emph{perturbation strength}.
+Since the perturbation is applied to both players' payoff functions, we refer to this perturbed game as a \emph{symmetrically} perturbed game.
 In this study, we specifically focus on the standard case, where the perturbation payoff function $\psi$ is given by the squared $\ell^2$-norm, i.e., $\psi(x)=\frac{1}{2}\|x\|^2$:

-Let $x^{\mu}$ (resp. $y^{\mu}$) denote the minimax (resp. maximin) strategy in the symmetrically perturbed game \eqref{eq:symmetric_perturbed_minimax_optimization} \footnote{ The minimax strategy is uniquely determined because symmetrically perturbed games satisfy the strongly convex–strongly concave property.}, which can be solved at an exponentially fast rate \citep{cen2021fast,cen2022faster,pmlr-v206-pattathil23a,sokota2022unified}.
-It has also been shown that the distance between the solution of the symmetrically perturbed game $(x^{\mu}, y^{\mu})$ and the solution in the original game $(x^{\ast}, y^{\ast})$ is upper bounded by $\mathcal{O}(\mu)$ \citep{liu2022power,abe2024slingshot}.
-However, they do not guarantee that the two solutions coincide, even for a small $\mu > 0$.
-In contrast, the following theorem provides the first formal impossibility result, proving that $(x^{\mu}, y^{\mu})$ almost never coincides with $(x^{\ast}, y^{\ast})$.
+Let $x^{\mu}$ (resp. $y^{\mu}$) denote the minimax (resp. maximin) strategy in the symmetrically perturbed game \eqref{eq:symmetric_perturbed_minimax_optimization} \footnote{ The minimax strategy is uniquely determined because symmetrically perturbed games satisfy the strongly convex–strongly concave property.}, which can be solved at a linear rate \citep{cen2021fast,cen2022faster,pmlr-v206-pattathil23a,sokota2022unified}.
+It is known that the solution $(x^{\mu}, y^{\mu})$ is only an approximation of an equilibrium of the original game, with an error bounded by $\mathcal{O}(\mu)$ \citep{liu2022power,abe2024slingshot}.
+Consequently, typical perturbation-based methods must employ a decreasing schedule for $\mu$, or use an extremely small fixed $\mu$ tuned to the number of iterations $T$ (e.g., $\mu=\mathcal{O}(1/T)$), which requires careful hyperparameter tuning \citep{tatarenko2019learning,bernasconi2024learning,cai2023uncoupled}.
+See Figure~\ref{fig:symmetric_perturbation} for a biased Rock–Paper–Scissors game where the perturbed solution differs from the original equilibrium.
+We provide a rigorous justification for this phenomenon in Appendix~\ref{sec:appx_impossibility_result}, showing that for this instance, $(x^{\mu},y^{\mu})$ fails to coincide with any equilibrium of the original game for every fixed $\mu>0$.